Skip to main content

 TEACHING METHODS

-Classes are mostly taught through an interactive approach and therefore an active participation is requested to the student.
+Classes are held through frontal lessons and are mostly taught through an interactive approach.
+Therefore an active participation is requested to the student.
 Invidual participation is favoured.
 Attendance is not mandatory but highly suggested.
 Teaching language is Italian.

 SYLLABUS/CONTENT